Bealby/grandpas-pocket-watch-shop/README.md

 #### Desktop
 ![Nav-Desktop](/documentation/readme/home-dt.png/)

-The home page for larger devices will kep the same design as in for mobils, but instead will have images of the categories that whne hover over disappear and display the ctegort name to click on.
-This extra feature brings a greater visbaoe experience fo rth esuer to interact with.
+The home page for larger devices will keep the same design as in for mobiles, but instead will have images of the categories that when hover over disappear and display the category name to click on.
+This extra feature brings a greater visual experience fo rth esuer to interact with.

 ### Profile App